Back to School in the 70s

 1. Take five deep breaths and say a positive affirmation.
 School begins in two weeks.
 It is the middle of July.
 Don't worry, you still have time to order BPA-free bento boxes and authentic Indian tiffins made with special stainless steel that did not involve any child-labor, sweat shops or animal cruelty.
 Remember, you have Amazon Prime.
 You can get the free two day shipping and you will have plenty of time to read reviews and make this very important decision because your kids are in summer "camp" which is actually just another word for school in the summer because OH MY GOD you were so tired that day you had to have them home all day with you and you couldn't go to your restorative flow class at yoga.
-And that was also the day something went terribly wrong with the homemade glitter cloud dough recipe that was supposed to go in their sensory bin and the very same day that they were out of soy milk at Starbucks and you had to immediately email corporate to let them know that duh, they should actually be selling almond milk and/ or coconut milk.
-Get with it Starbucks.
-Soy is so 90s.
+And that was also the day something went terribly wrong with the homemade glitter cloud dough recipe that was supposed to go in their sensory bin and the very same day that they were out of almond milk at Starbucks.
+Again.
 Ugh, but you digress.
 The tiffin.
 The bento boxes...

 2. One Week Later: The bento boxes and tiffins have arrived.
 So has your childrens' school's annual list of school supplies that you must purchase and deliver.
 It is three and a half pages long.
 It includes a ten pound bag of flour and several cleaning products and also requests a Costco-sized package of toilet paper.

 4. Take kids shopping at the mall for new school clothes.
-Buy them each a completely new wardrobe from Gymboree and Crew Cuts.
+Buy them each a completely new wardrobe.
 Spend $2,387.07 on your credit card.

 5. Take children to the child psychologist to prepare them mentally for the difficult transition to a new grade, new teacher and new classroom.